Jeremy Burnham

-John Richard Jeremy Burnham (28 May 1931 – 31 December 2020) was a British television actor of the 1960s and 1970s, and a screenwriter.
+John Richard Jeremy Burnham (28 May 1931 – 31 December 2020) was a British theatre and television actor from the 1950s until the 1970s, and a screenwriter.

 Life and career

-Burnham began in the 1950s as an actor and appeared in many popular British TV series such as The Avengers episodes "The Fear Merchants", "The Town of No Return", and "The Forget-Me-Knot", The Saint and Randall and Hopkirk (Deceased) in 1969.
+Burnham trained at the Old Vic Theatre School, in the early 1950s and appeared in many popular British TV series such as The Avengers episodes "The Fear Merchants", "The Town of No Return", and "The Forget-Me-Knot", The Saint and Randall and Hopkirk (Deceased) in 1969.

 In the mid-1970s he retired from acting and concentrated on screenwriting.
 With Trevor Ray, he co-authored the fondly-remembered children's science fiction horror serial Children of the Stones (1977).
 A novelization followed, also in 1977.
 A sequel novel, Return to the Stones appeared in 2012 as an e-book and in 2015 as a physical book.
 Ray and Burnham collaborated on a less well-known children's five episode serial entitled Raven (1977); they also wrote the novelization (1977).

 He also authored the children's tennis-based novel, Break Point, which was made into a BBC television series in 1982.
 Burnham himself played the leading role of tennis coach Frank Abbott.

 Burnham also wrote for The Avengers, in which he had also appeared as an actor (see entry above), Minder and Peak Practice.

 He died in December 2020 at the age of 89.